Frity2025/alx-low_level_programming/0x0E-structures_typedef/README.md

-Function that initialize a variable of type struct dog
+Function that prints a struct dog